sidekick-coder/language-kit/packages/lexer/README.md

 # @language-kit/lexer (beta)

-This package convert strings to tokens.
+A package to convert strings to tokens.

 ## Install